-- Manage investment roadmaps for uncertainty.
-In the US, public transit usage has returned to only ~30-50%1 of what it was before COVID-19.
-Increased remote work, rider sentiment, economic impacts, and public health guidance may prevent ridership recovery to pre-COVID-19 rates for the next five to 10 years.2 To survive the near-term fiscal crisis, operators may need to explore service reductions and CapEx to OpEx budget transfers.
-For the long term, capital programs will need to be refreshed to balance expected funding limitations with the priorities of the next normal ridership and service levels.
+- Manage investment road maps for uncertainty.
+In the United States, public transit usage has returned to only about 30 to 50 percent1 of what it was before COVID-19.
+Remote work, rider sentiment, economic impacts, and public health guidance may prevent ridership recovery to pre-COVID-19 rates for the next five to ten years, according to McKinsey research.
+To survive the near-term fiscal crisis, operators may need to explore service reductions and capital expenditure to operating expenditure budget transfers.
+For the long term, capital programs will need to be refreshed to balance expected funding limitations with the priorities of next-normal ridership and service levels.

-- Refocus on purpose and rider-centric systems.
+- Refocus on purpose- and rider-centric systems.
 Operators reported never having felt a stronger sense of connection to purpose as they embraced responsibility for the transport of their country’s essential workers.
 It is creating a strong desire to improve the connectivity of different modes of transit for an integrated system of seamless mobility that attracts new riders with improved safety, reliability, and access.

 - Keep climate resilience and adaptation as part of planning.
 In times of immediate crisis, the impulse may be to temporarily ignore the slow-burn, longer-term issues created by climate change.
-However, transit agencies should maintain a dual focus—performing climate risk assessments and budgeting for adaptation, while also managing the COVID-19 recovery.
+However, transit agencies should maintain a dual focus: performing climate risk assessments and budgeting for adaptation while also managing the COVID-19 recovery.

 1 National Transit Database, US Federal Transit Administration